broskobandi/sdl2-cppm/README.md

 ## Todo
 - [x] Add more comments
 - [x] Add example usage in readme
+- [x] Add windows compatibility
+- [ ] Make F7 compile the project in vscode on windows?
 - [ ] Add install() in CMakeLists.txt